 Duffy Casey, Bob Colombo, Christos Cotsakos, Mike Dipinto, Jay Eilers, Leo Flory, Steve Forsstrom,

-Gene Fry, Bob German, Chuck German, Tim Gould, Doug Grier, Mark Hallgren, Phil Hazen, Terry Heig,
+Gene Fry, Bob German, Chuck German, Don Good, Tim Gould, Doug Grier, Mark Hallgren, Phil Hazen, Terry Heig,

-Steve Johnson, Jerry Joseph, David Kloster, Luther Lassiter, Robert Layton, Chuck Maguire, Mike Malone,
+Jerry Joseph, David Kloster, Luther Lassiter, Robert Layton, Chuck Maguire, Mike Malone, John Marks,

 Pat O'Leary, Don Otto, John Pate, Dennis Peterson, Stan Ralph, Dave Reinheimer, Neil Salsbery, George Schorr,